ayodelevm/slate/source/index.html.md

 }
 ```

-This endpoint fetches a group and all it's members
+This endpoint fetches a group and all it"s members

 **`onSuccess - Status Code [200]`**